 The Louise Webster Prize

 The Louise Webster Prize is awarded annually by the Astronomical Society of Australia in recognition of outstanding research by a scientist early in their post-doctoral career.
 The Prize will be awarded on the basis of the scientific impact of a single research paper, which has the applicant as first author.
 The research paper can be in any area of astronomy or a closely related field.
+The prize is intended for work carried out primarily after completion of a postgraduate degree.

 To be eligible for the Prize, the applicant: